erikolofsson/Xcode-4-Fixins/XCFixin_P4Checkout/README.md

 ### Description

-This fixin checks out files controlled by Perforce when trying to delete a read only file.
+This fixin checks out files controlled by Perforce when trying to edit a read only file.

 **Prerequisites**